-The Forsyth Institute possesses its own Federal Wide Assurance (FWA), with a single Institutional Review Board (IRB) registered to it.
-This board consists of generous volunteers from within Forsyth and the outside world - from biology, clinical dentistry, humanities and from the lay community.
-In addition, there are two non-voting observer/members, one a research subject advocate and one a part-time administrative manager.
+The Forsyth Institute possesses its own Federal Wide Assurance (FWA), with a single Institutional Review Board registered to it.
+The board consists of twelve volunteers with diversified backgrounds representing the fields of science, medicine, dentistry, technology and the humanities.
+It also includes two community members, one research subject advocate and administrator.

-The Forsyth IRB reviews all research proposals and protocols involving human subjects.
-The IRB provides oversight and assurance of the protection of the rights and welfare of human subjects participating in clinical research.
+The Forsyth IRB reviews all research protocols involving human subjects.
+The IRB provides oversight and assurance of the protection of the rights and welfare of human subjects participating in research.

-If you are designing a protocol that will involve using samples or information from human beings, you will probably need IRB approval to do your research.
+If you are designing a protocol that will involve using biological samples, information from human beings or collecting data involving human subjects, you will need IRB approval to do your research.

 All personnel named in an IRB-approved protocol or informed consent form must complete the online training in Human Research Participant Protections (HRPP) through Collaborative Institutional Training Initiative (CITI).
 Proof of successful completion of the training program is mandatory prior to approval of any new or continuing research projects.